telepresenceio/telepresence/reference/intercepts.md

 telepresence intercept myhello --namespace myns --workload hello --port 9000
 ```

-This will intercept a workload named "hello" and name the intercept "myhello".
+This will intercept a workload named `hello` and name the intercept `myhello`.

 ## Importing Environment Variables